2. Breakfast and Daily Snacks

 Breakfast and Daily Snacks

-Evansdale school's breakfast program and afternoon snacks are such an important part of learning at our school.
+Evansdale School's breakfast program and daily snacks are such an important part of learning and student well-being at our school.
 Having students with full stomachs promotes a healthy attitude toward learning.
 In order to provide a nutritious breakfast and snacks to our students, we are extremely thankful to e4c and Food For Thought Edmonton (McKesson Canada) for making this happen.
 Without the help of these wonderful people and organizations our students would not be afforded every advantage to achieve at school.

 Students are welcome to come between 8:10-8:25 to enjoy a healthy breakfast before school starts.